wbt-solutions/openproject_dart_sdk/doc/WorkPackagesApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **apiV3WorkPackagesPost**
-> WorkPackage apiV3WorkPackagesPost(workPackage, notify)
+> Work Package apiV3WorkPackagesPost(workPackage, notify)

-Create WorkPackage
+Create Work Package

 When calling this endpoint the client provides a single object, containing at least the properties and links that are required, in the body.
 The required fields of a WorkPackage can be found in its schema, which is embedded in the respective form.
 Note that it is only allowed to provide properties or links supporting the write operation.
 A project link must be set when creating work packages through this route.